 Anisé = aniseed flavoured, such as all the Mediterranean apéritifs, pastis in the south of France, ouzo, raki, arak… each Mediterranean country has its version.

 I bought some organic aniseed the other day, not for any particular purpose, but I have since been using it for making tisane (herbal tea), lovely, a teaspoonful with boiling water poured over it and a bit (or not) of honey.
 And you can eat the seeds when you’ve drunk the tea!

 Aniseed is very different from fennel, or dill, or cumin, or caraway.
 I use it in this recipe for salmon: saumon en papillote à l’anis and it complements the fish perfectly.

 You will need a piece of salmon per person.
-I prefer slices across the fillet (called filet in French), not through the whole fish with the bones (called a darne).
+I prefer slices across a fillet (called le filet in French), not through the whole fish with the bones (called a une darne).
 A teaspoonful of aniseed per portion, and a little butter or cream.

 Serve with new potatoes and some fresh crunchy celery.
-Salmon always looks so lovely with something pale green like celery or cucumber.
+Salmon always looks so lovely next to something pale green like celery or cucumber.